The Working Groups will each focus on one of the themes of common interest

-The main objective of the Working Group is to enable exchanges and contributions, which will support Member States in implementing the actions of the 2020 European Skills Agenda: re- and upskilling adults, and empowering them to continued learning throughout their lives.
-It will also support capacity building to achieve the implementation of the 2016 Council Recommendation on Upskilling Pathways: New Opportunities for Adults.
-The work is also in line with the European Pillar of Social Rights Action Plan.
-The Working Group will focus on national skills strategies, skills for life and financing of adult learning.
-It will take a holistic approach to adult learning, with the aim to cover the entire adult population and all types of skills, with a view to supporting adults thrive in the labour market and in society.
+The main objective of this working group is to enable exchanges and contributions, which will support Member States in implementing the actions of the 2020 European Skills Agenda: re- and upskilling adults, and empowering them to continue learning throughout their lives.
+The working group will also support capacity building to achieve the implementation of the 2016 Council Recommendation on Upskilling Pathways: New Opportunities for Adults and the 2022 Council recommendations on individual learning accounts and on micro-credentials.
+Its work is also in line with the European Pillar of Social Rights Action Plan.
+The working group will focus on national skills strategies, skills for life and the financing of adult learning.
+It will take a holistic approach to adult learning, aiming to cover the entire adult population and all types of skills, with a view to supporting adults to thrive in their personal and professional lives.

-The aim of this Working Group is to support Member States in the implementation of policy reforms in line with the Digital Education Action Plan 2021-2027, focusing in particular on fostering high quality and inclusive digital education in the EU, while taking the digital transformation as well as the implications and lessons learnt from the COVID-19 pandemic into consideration.
+The aim of this working group is to support Member States in the implementation of policy reforms in line with the Digital Education Action Plan 2021-2027.
+It will focus in particular on fostering high-quality and inclusive digital education in the EU, at the same time taking the digital transformation, the implications and lessons learnt from the COVID-19 pandemic into consideration.
 In line with the two strategic priorities of the Digital Education Action Plan, the mutual learning activities of the group will address two guiding questions

 - How can a high-performing digital education eco-system be fostered?

 - How can digital skills and competences for the digital transformation be enhanced?